 Nyam-nyam, Sniff-sniff, and other senses

-These series are part of our project “Human.Nature”.
-They contain 8 meetings, aesthetic research workshops dedicated to sound, smell, taste, touch, sight, as well as the sense of self and sense of empathy.
-During the series we will experiment, explore, express, and experience our senses, accompanied by a mobile creativity suitcase, so that we can record our experiences and at the end of the journey each of us will create our own book of senses.
+This series is a part of our project “Human.Nature”, in format of aesthetic research workshops dedicated to sound, smell, taste, touch, sight, as well as the sense of self and sense of empathy.
+During the series we will experiment, explore, express, and experience our senses, accompanied by a mobile creativity suitcase, that will provide the materials for recording personal experiences from the journey and making an own book of senses at the end, supported by an illustrator and book-maker from Foresta artists Andrea Antinori.

 * Nomadic (workshops take place in diverse natural and cultural places in Berlin, indoors and outdoors)